bxparks/rpn83p/docs/USER_GUIDE.md

 TI-83+SE.
 But there are physical differences.

 The top half of the VSC calculator matches the regular TI-83+ instead of the TI-83+SE.
-In other words, the VSC edition uses black plastic instead of translucent plastic, and it uses more square-ish buttons of the regular 83+ instead of the more rounded buttons of the 83+SE.
+In other words, the VSC edition uses the black plastic case of the regular 83+ instead of translucent plastic, and the same buttons as the regular TI-83+.

 The bottom half of the VSC calculator is replaced with a slightly thicker version that contains a special connector to a [TI